luminous-software/time-savers/docs-source/index.md

 See the [change log][changelog-url] for changes and the [roadmap][roadmap-url] for upcoming features.

----
+!!!
+Note "Share Your Time Savers Experience"

-- If you find this extension useful, please show your support by [***rating it***][rating-url] (only takes a couple of seconds), or [***reviewing it***][rating-url].
+    If you find this extension useful, please show your support:

+    - by [***rating it***][rating-url] (only takes a couple of seconds)
----
+    - or [***reviewing it***][rating-url] (help others by )

-## Enhancing Your Productivity
+## Enhance Your Productivity
-Every feature of *Time Savers* was created specifically to enhance development productivity by **saving time**.
+Every feature of *Time Savers* was created specifically to enhance development productivity by **saving you time**.

 ### Time Savers Toolbar
-This extension adds a new toolbar.
-Because it's usually far easier to click a toolbar button than to have to go hunting for the command you want in a menu somewhere, the most convenient commands have been added to the toolbar.
+This extension adds a new toolbar that adds command buttons for most *Time Savers* features giving you a **one-click experience**, saving you from having to go hunting for the command you want in a menu somewhere.

-To make the toolbar visible, right-click in a blank spot on the toolbar area, and select *Time Savers*.
+To enable the toolbar, right-click in a blank spot on the toolbar area, and select *Time Savers*.

-Like all other Visual Studio toolbars, you can remove any commands that you feel you don't need, or even add Visual Studio commands to it.
+Like all other Visual Studio toolbars, you can remove any commands that you feel you don't need, or even add exisitng Visual Studio commands to it.

 ### Time Savers Menu

-For those people who prefer a menu to a toolbar this extension also adds a new menu to Visual Studio's main menu bar.
-All commands are available via this menu.
+For people who prefer a menu to a toolbar this extension also adds a new menu to Visual Studio's main menu bar.
+All *Time Savers* features are available via this menu giving you a simple **two-click experience**.

 ### Context Menus (right-click)
-Most features are also available via another menu that's been added to the right-click context menu of any code window, and to some nodes in *Solution Explorer*.
+For people who hate having to move their mouse from the code they're working on, another menu has been added to the context menu of any code window, as well as to some nodes in *Solution Explorer*.
-This allows you to access nearly all of the *Time Savers* features without moving your mouse from the code you're working on.
+Most *Time Savers* features are available via this context menu for a simple **right-click experience**, without having to your mouse from the code you're working on.

 The commands have been grouped into their own *Time Savers* menu because most context menus are already pretty clogged up.
 And they're growing all the time,